 The rheumatologist was my safe haven where I could „escape“ to when inflammatory pain and discomfort would get overwhelming.
 It was comforting to hear that the doctor already seemed to know what I described and what medication was required.
 “At last,“ I thought, „someone else than my closest family members understands my distress.”
 Because I had rheumatism, I received a certain recognition, which seemed to value me as a human being and at first enjoyed this subjective gain of the disease.

 As time went by, I had to become more and more apt to handle things differently than I used to.
 To pick up and carry a bottle, for instance, I had to tilt it slightly, put one hand underneath it, and then press it against me before I could lift it up.
 As a precaution, I attached the end of the dog leash to my belt.
 Even the handling of cutlery, scissors, keys, etc. was difficult and painful if not impossible.
-Some things still went with good ideas somehow but took several times the usual time.
+Some things still went with good ideas somehow but took at least twice the time than usual.

 After I woke up, it took me fifteen minutes to get – on hands and knees – from the bed- to the bathroom.
 About an hour I needed to be at least able to move my hands, feet, and knees again.

-Whatever fell down remained lying on the floor until someone else picked it up.
+Whatever fell down remained to lie on the floor until someone else picked it up.

 The lifting of things and my little child I could no more do with my crooked and powerless fingers or aching hands and wrists.
 I had to wrap my arms around it and pull it upwards.